A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Application to mortgage credit risk data

-In Figure \ref{fig:cov_pars}, we report the estimated covariance parameters for the different expanding window training data sets for the linear spatial, the linear spatio-temporal, and the tree-boosted spatio-temporal frailty models.
-For the latter, estimated variance and range parameters are relatively constant until the year 2020, when the variance parameter increases from 0.46 to 1.33, and in the following year 2021, the range parameter for time decreases from 2.94 to 1.05.
+In Figure \ref{fig:cov_pars}, we report the estimated covariance parameters for the different expanding window training data sets for the linear spatial, the linear spatio-temporal, the tree-boosted spatial, and the tree-boosted spatio-temporal frailty models.
+For the latter, estimated variance and range parameters are relatively constant until the year 2020, when the variance parameter increases from 0.45 to 1.13, and in the following year 2021, the range parameter for time decreases from 2.58 to 1.08.
 These estimates are likely a consequence of the sudden atypical one-year default spike in 2020 during the COVID-19 pandemic.
 Since default mechanisms were likely very different in this year compared to the past due to an artificial external shock, less variation in the response variable is explained by the fixed effects and the latent Gaussian variable becomes more important as can be inferred from the higher marginal variance.
-Subsequently, defaults return to normal levels in 2021, and the estimated correlation with previous years is lower when including 2020 in the training data as can be seen from the lower estimated range parameter for time.
+Subsequently, defaults return to normal levels in 2021, and the estimated correlation with previous years is lower when including 2020 in the training data as can be seen from the lower estimated temporal range parameter.
+In both the linear spatial model and the tree-boosted spatial model, the estimated range parameters decrease during the initial training years and then remain relatively constant for the remaining years.
+Furthermore, the estimated variance parameter of the linear spatial model is consistently higher than the one of the tree-boosted spatial model throughout all training years.
+This indicates that the latent frailty variable plays a more important role in the linear spatial model, since its linear deterministic function can explain less variation in the data compared to the tree-ensemble of the LaGaBoost spatial model.
+Similarly, for training years 2011 to 2019, the estimated variance parameter of the linear spatio-temporal model is also consistently higher than that of the LaGaBoost spatio-temporal model.
+This difference can also be attributed to the different explanatory power of their respective predictor functions.